eik-lib/website/docs/client_import_maps.md

 eik map my-map 1.0.0 ./import-map.json
 ```

 Each import map is uniquely identified by a name and a version and will be uploaded and then served by the Eik server at a path of the form `/map/<name>/<version>` so in the case above, the import map will be published to `/map/my-map/1.0.0` on the Eik server.
-We can publish updates simply by specifying a newer version that any previously published.
+We can publish updates simply by specifying a newer version than any previously published.
 Eg. `1.0.1`.

 ## Using published import maps